-Right from the content to the elements included, from the typography to the features, everything has changed in web design significantly.
-One of the most significant changes in design element in 2018 is noticed in the typography.
+Right from the content to the elements included, from the typography to the features, everything has changed in a web design significantly.
+One of the most significant changes in the design element in 2018 is noticed in the typography.
 Typography is the style, appearance, and arrangement of printed letters on a web page.

 It promotes the primary and probably the only purpose of your website – to be read.
 Therefore, it matters what and how you are saying matters and how well it is understood.
 This is primarily looked after by the content-first web design enthusiasts who play an equally significant role as the design-first designers.